Distributed linear regression by averaging: Acknowledgments

 \section{Acknowledgments}

 We thank Jason D. Lee, Philip Gressman, Andreas Haeberleen, Boaz Nadler, Balasubramanian Narashiman and Ziwei Zhu for helpful discussions.
 We are grateful to Sifan Liu for providing an initial script for processing the empirical data.
 We thank John Duchi for pointing out references from convex optimization showing the concavity of the relative efficiencies (proposition \ref{ccv_re2}).
+We thank Du Bing for pointing out a typo in the definition of $N_i$ in a previous version of the manuscript.
 This work was partially supported by NSF BIGDATA grant IIS 1837992.

 { }